SymulKabir/FTP-utilities/create-sftp-user/documentation.md

 *Explanation:*
 - `ChrootDirectory /var/ftp` → user sees `/var/ftp` as root (`/` inside SFTP).
 - `ForceCommand internal-sftp` → disables SSH shell access.
+- `AllowTcpForwarding no` & `X11Forwarding no` → improve security.

+💡 **Tip:** If you need to give access to multiple directories, you can create subfolders under `/var/ftp` and mount or symlink them inside, but `/var/ftp` itself must remain root-owned.

 ---